 This is also a great choice of bamboo for shady areas.
 Partial shade is great, and consider providing extra shade if you’re gardening in a particularly warm climate.
 Arrow Bamboo is ideal as a secondary canopy, beneath a taller, shade-giving tree, or under a large grove of timber bamboo.
 It grows well in a pot, too, better than most other types of bamboo.

 In a mild climate with ample water, this species should thrive and flourish.
 But in order to prevent it from becoming overly successful, it’s important to have some sort of containment strategy.
-As with any running bamboo, you will want to install a rhizome barrier or dig a containment trench to keep the grove in place.
+As with any monopodial bamboo, you will want to install a rhizome barrier or dig a containment trench to keep the grove in place.

 As a native species of Japan, Arrow Bamboo is an especially apt choice for planting in a Japanese garden.
 Its medium stature makes it a fine companion with smaller dwarf bamboo and taller timber bamboo.